barronbytes/Learning-to-Code/Data-Structures-and-Algorithms/algos-array.md

 <img src="assets/algos-arr-bubble-sort-math.PNG" alt="Bubble Sort Math" width="40%">

+## Insertion Sort: O(n²)

+This is an **in-place** algorithm that sorts a list by treating it as two parts: a sorted portion and an unsorted portion.
+At each step, the next value from the unsorted part is inserted into its correct position within the sorted part by swapping it leftward until it's in place.
+This process builds a fully sorted list from left to right.

+Here's a breakdown of the time complexity:

+* Best case: **O(n)** with pre-sorted data (i.e. good for small or nearly sorted lists)
+* Worst case: **O(n²)** when reversing data (i.e. bad for large or descending lists)

 ## Merge Sort: O(n * log n)

-This algorithm uses a **divide-and-conquer** strategy to sort an unsorted list by breaking a large problem into smaller, more manageable parts.
+This is a **divide-and-conquer** algorithm that sorts an unsorted list by breaking a large problem into smaller, more manageable parts.
 The divide step is performed by the main function, `merge_sort`, which recursively splits the input list into halves until a base case is reached--sublists with one or zero elements.
 Once the base case is met, the helper function `merge` is used to sort and combine sublists in three key ways:

 1. Sort two sublists of length one when the base case is fully met
 2. Sort one sublist of one item and another sorted sublist of itmes as recursion unwinds